iterative/dvc.org/static/docs/command-reference/remote/add.md

 ## Description

-`name` and `url` are required. `url` specifies a location (path, address, endpoint) to store your data.
-It can represent a cloud storage service, an SSH server, network-attached storage, or even a directory in the local file system.
+`name` and `url` are required. `url` specifies a location to store your data.
+It can point to a cloud storage service, an SSH server, network-attached storage, or even a directory in the local file system.
 (See all the supported remote storage types in the examples below.)
 If `url` is a relative path, it will be resolved against the current working directory, but saved **relative to the config file location** (see LOCAL example below).
 Whenever possible, DVC will create a remote directory if it doesn't exists yet.
 (It won't create an S3 bucket though, and will rely on default access settings.)

 > If you installed DVC via `pip` and plan to use cloud services as remote
 > storage, you might need to install these optional dependencies: `[s3]`,